 A federal judge has given final approval to a settlement in a class action lawsuit filed against the New Jersey-based medical laboratory firm, Quest Diagnostics Inc., in relation to its 2016 data breach.
-The $195,000 settlement supplies as much as up to $325 compensation for every person impacted by the breach.
+The $195,000 settlement will see up to $325 compensation made available for each person impacted by the breach.

-On November 26, 2016 hackers obtained access to the Care360 MyQuest mobile app that is used by patients to hold and share their electronic test results and book appointments.
-The health app included names, dates of birth, telephone numbers, and laboratory test outcomes which, for some patients, included their HIV test results.
+On November 26, 2016 hackers obtained access to the Care360 MyQuest mobile app that is used by patients to store and share their electronic test results and book appointments.
+The health app included names, dates of birth, telephone numbers, and laboratory test results which, for some patients, included their HIV test results.
 34,000 patients were impacted by the breach.

-A class action legal action was submitted was filed on behalf of patients affected by the breach in 2017.
+A class action lawsuit was filed on behalf of patients affected.
 The lawsuit claimed that Quest Diagnostics had been negligent and failed to secure the sensitive data of app users.
-The legal action states, “Despite the fact that it was storing sensitive Private Information that it knew or should have known was valuable to and vulnerable to cyber attackers, Quest and its fellow Defendants failed to take adequate measures that could have protected user’s information.”
+The lawsuit states, “Despite the fact that it was storing sensitive Private Information that it knew or should have known was valuable to and vulnerable to cyber attackers, Quest and its fellow Defendants failed to take adequate measures that could have protected user’s information.”
 The plaintiffs also claimed that Quest Diagnostics did not supply timely, accurate, and adequate notification in relation to the breach.

 The settlement was given preliminary approval from a federal court judge in October 2019.
-Final approval was allowed on February 25, 2020.
+Final approval was given on February 25, 2020.

 Another class action legal action has been submitted against Quest Diagnostics and Care360 in relation the theft of almost 12 million patient records from its business associate, American Medical Collection Agency (AMCA) in 2019.
 The plaintiffs in that case similarly claim that the defendants were negligent for failing to secure their personal and protected health information and did not supply timely and accurate alerts.